jivan99/learning-software-engineering/README.md

 #### Be Proficient in CSS

 - [ ] [Udemy: Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/)
+    - [ ] **01 Welcome, Welcome, Welcome!**
+      - [ ] 1.
+Welcome to the Most Advanced CSS Course Ever!
+      - [ ] 2.
+Setting up Our Tools
+    - [ ] **02 Natours Project - Setup and First Steps (Part 1)**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+Project Overview
+      - [ ] 3.
+Building the Header - Part 1
+      - [ ] 4.
+Building the Header - Part 2
+      - [ ] 5.
+Creating Cool CSS Animations
+      - [ ] 6.
+Building a Complex Animated Button - Part 1
+      - [ ] 7.
+Building a Complex Animated Button - Part 2
+    - [ ] **03 How CSS Works: A Look Behind the Scenes**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+Three Pillars of Writing Good HTML and CSS (Never Forget Them!)
+      - [ ] 3.
+How CSS Works Behind the Scenes: An Overview
+      - [ ] 4.
+How CSS is Parsed, Part 1: The Cascade and Specificity
+      - [ ] 5.
+Specificity in Practice
+      - [ ] 6.
+How CSS is Parsed, Part 2: Value Processing
+      - [ ] 7.
+How CSS is Parsed, Part 3: Inheritance
+      - [ ] 8.
+Converting px to rem: An Effective Workflow
+      - [ ] 9.
+How CSS Renders a Website: The Visual Formatting Model
+      - [ ] 10.
+CSS Architecture, Components and BEM
+      - [ ] 11.
+Implementing BEM in the Natours Project
+    - [ ] **04 Introduction to Sass and NPM**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+What is Sass?
+      - [ ] 3.
+First Steps with Sass: Variables and Nesting
+      - [ ] 4.
+First Steps with Sass: Mixins, Extends and Functions
+      - [ ] 5.
+A Brief Introduction to the Command Line
+      - [ ] 6.
+NPM Packages: Let's Install Sass Locally
+      - [ ] 7.
+NPM Scripts: Let's Write and Compile Sass Locally
+      - [ ] 8.
+The Easiest Way of Automatically Reloading a Page on File Changes
+    - [ ] **05 Natours Project - Using Advanced CSS and Sass (Part 2)**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+Converting Our CSS Code to Sass: Variables and Nesting
+      - [ ] 3.
+Implementing the 7-1 CSS Architecture with Sass
+      - [ ] 4.
+Review: Basic Principles of Responsive Design and Layout Types
+      - [ ] 5.
+Building a Custom Grid with Floats
+      - [ ] 6.
+Building the About Section - Part 1
+      - [ ] 7.
+Building the About Section - Part 2
+      - [ ] 8.
+Building the About Section - Part 3
+      - [ ] 9.
+Building the Features Section
+      - [ ] 10.
+Building the Tours Section - Part 1
+      - [ ] 11.
+Building the Tours Section - Part 2
+      - [ ] 12.
+Building the Tours Section - Part 3
+      - [ ] 13.
+Building the Stories Section - Part 1
+      - [ ] 14.
+Building the Stories Section - Part 2
+      - [ ] 15.
+Building the Stories Section - Part 3
+      - [ ] 16.
+Building the Booking Section - Part 1
+      - [ ] 17.
+Building the Booking Section - Part 2
+      - [ ] 18.
+Building the Booking Section - Part 3
+      - [ ] 19.
+Building the Footer
+      - [ ] 20.
+Building the Navigation - Part 1
+      - [ ] 21.
+Building the Navigation - Part 2
+      - [ ] 22.
+Building the Navigation - Part 3
+      - [ ] 23.
+Building a Pure CSS Popup - Part 1
+      - [ ] 24.
+Building a Pure CSs Popup - Part 2
+    - [ ] **06 Natours Project - Advanced Responsive Design (Part 3)**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+Mobile-First vs Desktop-First and Breakpoints
+      - [ ] 3.
+Let's Use the Power of Sass Mixins to Write Media Queries
+      - [ ] 4.
+Writing Media Queries - Base, Typography and Layout
+      - [ ] 5.
+Writing Media Queries - Layout, About and Features Sections
+      - [ ] 6.
+Writing Media Queries - Tours, Stories and Booking Sections
+      - [ ] 7.
+An Overview of Responsive Images
+      - [ ] 8.
+Responsive Images in HTML - Art Direction and Density Switching
+      - [ ] 9.
+Responsive Images in HTML - Density and Resolution Switching
+      - [ ] 10.
+Responsive Images in CSS
+      - [ ] 11.
+Testing for Browser Support with @supports
+      - [ ] 12.
+Setting up a Simple Build Process with NPM Scripts
+      - [ ] 13.
+Wrapping up the Naoutrs Project: Final Considerations
+    - [ ] **07 Trillo Project - Master Flexbox!**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+Why Flexbox: An Overview of the Philosophy Behind Flexbox
+      - [ ] 3.
+A Basic Intro to Flexbox: The Flex Container
+      - [ ] 4.
+A Basic Intro to Flexbox: Flex Items
+      - [ ] 5.
+A Basic Intro to Flexbox: Adding More Flex Items
+      - [ ] 6.
+Project Overview
+      - [ ] 7.
+Defining Project Settings and Custom Properties
+      - [ ] 8.
+Building the Overall Layout
+      - [ ] 9.
+Building the Header - Part 1
+      - [ ] 10.
+Building the Header - Part 2
+      - [ ] 11.
+Building the Header - Part 3
+      - [ ] 12.
+Building the Navigation - Part 1
+      - [ ] 13.
+Building the Navigation - Part 2
+      - [ ] 14.
+Building the Hotel Overview - Part 1
+      - [ ] 15.
+Building the Hotel Overview - Part 2
+      - [ ] 16.
+Building the Description Section - Part 1
+      - [ ] 17.
+Building the Description Section - Part 2
+      - [ ] 18.
+Building the User Reviews Section
+      - [ ] 19.
+Building the CTA Section
+      - [ ] 20.
+Writing Media Queries - Part 1
+      - [ ] 21.
+Writing Media Queries - Part 2
+      - [ ] 22.
+Wrapping up the Trillo Project: Final Considerations
+    - [ ] **08 A Quick Introduction to CSS Grid Layouts**
+      - [ ] 1.
+Section Intro
+      - [ ] 2.
+Why CSS Grid: A Whole New Mindset
+      - [ ] 3.
+Quick Setup for This Section
+      - [ ] 4.
+Creating Our First Grid
+      - [ ] 5.
+Getting Familiar with the fr Unit
+      - [ ] 6.
+Positioning Grid Items
+      - [ ] 7.
+Spanning Grid Items
+      - [ ] 8.
+Grid Challenge
+      - [ ] 9.
+Grid Challenge: A Basic Solution
+      - [ ] 10.
+Naming Grid Lines
+      - [ ] 11.
+Naming Grid Areas
+      - [ ] 12.
+Implicit Grids vs. Explicit Grids
+      - [ ] 13.
+Aligning Grid Items
+      - [ ] 14.
+Aligning Tracks
+      - [ ] 15.
+Using min-content, max-content and the minmax() function
+      - [ ] 16.
+Responsive Layouts with auto-fit and auto-fill
+    - [ ] **09 Nexter Project - Master CSS Grid Layouts**
+      - [ ] 1.
+Project Overview and Setup
+      - [ ] 2.
+Building the Overall Layout - Part 1
+      - [ ] 3.
+Building the Overall Layout - Part 2
+      - [ ] 4.
+Building the Features Section - Part 1
+      - [ ] 5.
+Building the Features Section - Part 2
+      - [ ] 6.
+Building the Story Section - Part 1
+      - [ ] 7.
+Building the Story Section - Part 2
+      - [ ] 8.
+Building the Homes Section - Part 1
+      - [ ] 9.
+Building the Homes Section - Part 2
+      - [ ] 10.
+Building the Gallery - Part 1
+      - [ ] 11.
+Building the Gallery - Part 2
+      - [ ] 12.
+Building the Footer
+      - [ ] 13.
+Building the Sidebar
+      - [ ] 14.
+Building the Header - Part 1
+      - [ ] 15.
+Building the Header - Part 2
+      - [ ] 16.
+Building the Realtors Section
+      - [ ] 17.
+Writing Media Queries - Part 1
+      - [ ] 18.
+Writing Media Queries - Part 2
+      - [ ] 19.
+Browser Support for CSS Grid
+      - [ ] 20.
+Wrapping up the Nexter Project: Final Considerations
+    - [ ] **10 That's It, Everyone!**
+      - [ ] 1.
+See You Next Time, CSS Master!
 - [ ] [Book: CSS Secrets](https://www.oreilly.com/library/view/css-secrets/9781449372736/)

 #### Be Proficient in JS